Academic Program: Doctor of Osteopathic Medicine

 - Doctoring – offering an analysis of the broad context in which medicine is practiced and initiating the training in clinical examination, communication and other skills.

 - Osteopathic Doctoring – consisting of an overview of osteopathic manipulative medicine as a foundation of osteopathic Medicine.

 This traditional organ system approach allows for integration between the biopsychosocial and clinical sciences in a student-centered/patient-focused curricular approach.

 The Foundational Sciences thread addresses the foundational scientific principles and underpinnings specific to each organ system as it relates to the study of health, disease, and wellness altogether.
 A key component of this thread is the integration of and contextualization of basic science within clinical practice.

 The Doctoring thread serves as the systems- based introduction to the essentials of clinical medicine, including the integration of osteopathic principles and practice, medical knowledge, patient care, interpersonal and communication skills, professionalism, practice-based learning and improvement, team- and systems-based practice, counseling for health promotion and disease prevention as well as cultural competencies.
 This thread also includes topics on ethics and law as contextualized to the practice of medicine.
 These experiences allow for the acquisition of behavioral and social skills, as well as the development of clinical skills and osteopathic diagnosis and treatment including medical interviewing/history taking, physical examination, and record-keeping.

 The Osteopathic Doctoring thread comprises osteopathic principles and practice (OPP) as related to the entire patient management and the rational integration thereof.
 A major component of osteopathic doctoring is osteopathic manipulative medicine (OMM) for both diagnosis and treatment purposes.
 The student will learn to apply foundational theoretical knowledge to clinical and hands-on patient/student interactions through dedicated laboratory and other practical clinical sessions.

 [Note: Following acceptance to the College of Osteopathic Medicine through the regular admissions process, students are afforded the opportunity to file a secondary application for admission to the DPC program.
-Enrollment in the DPC curriculum is limited to approximately 36 students from each year's entering class at the Old Westbury, N.Y. site only.]
+Enrollment in the DPC curriculum is limited to approximately 36 students from each year's entering class at the Long Island (Old Westbury), N.Y. site only.]